opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 ### 7.2 For Contributors

-Those wishing to contribute to OGSP can:
+Those wishing to contribute to OGP can:

 - **Join the Community**: https://github.com/orgs/opengrowingalliance/discussions
 - **Find Contribution Opportunities**: https://opengrowingalliance.solar/contribute